News & Trending Travel News

 Lake Metigoshe State Park lies along the U.S.-Canada Border.
 Guests can play around (or fish, canoe, or kayak) in the park’s many small lakes or enjoy miles of hiking trails.

-For bargain travelers, there are over 100 campsites in the park, plus cabins, lodges, and even dorms that guests can rent for cheap.
+For bargain travelers, the park has over 100 campsites, plus cabins, lodges, and even dorms that guests can rent for cheap.

 Ohio: Maumee Bay State Park